 Students support fundraising for a wide range of local, national and international organisations eg. Greenwich Winter Night Shelter, Age UK and Comic Relief.
 We cultivate an atmosphere in which children can make choices about their school life in a supportive environment.
+Our students are supported to take the initiative to lead tehir own fundraising activities for specific causes that interest them from across the UK and World.

 The secondary Social Sciences curriculum includes an explicit focus on the nature of liberty.
 Students through a range of activities and supported in preparing to make positive life choices.
+Our Sociology and Citizenship GCSEs and Sociology A level course specifically explore the importance of individual liberty in social contexts.